-Hawaii lava threatens to trap residents as volcanic haze reaches Guam
+Hawaii lava has destroyed more than 70 homes

 On top of all that, the USGS said ash was still erupting intermittently from Kilauea's summit.

-"Winds have weakened and shifted in direction so that ash fall could occur in communities around the summit area," it said.
-"Additional explosive events that could produce minor amounts of ash fall downwind are possible at any time.
+"Winds have weakened and shifted in direction so that ashfall could occur in communities around the summit area," it said.
+"Additional explosive events that could produce minor amounts of ashfall downwind are possible at any time.
 Volcanic gas emissions at the summit remain high."

 The National Weather Service said the wind could carry ash to other locations.

-"Low level winds will remain out of the east-southeast through Tuesday, then shift back out of the east Wednesday.
+"Low-level winds will remain out of the east-southeast through Tuesday, then shift back out of the east Wednesday.
 These winds will support volcanic emissions and ashfall potentially impacting other locations on the Big Island, such as the Hilo and Kona Districts.

 "In addition to this potential over the Big Island, some emissions could reach the smaller islands through the day Tuesday."